dellacortelab/t4ss/README.md

 # T4SS simulations
-Instructions for taking original PDB structure all the way to full course-grain simulations, using DotB and DotO complexes as examples.
+Instructions for taking original PDB structure all the way to full course-grain simulations.
+I've included an example icmf directory as an example file structure.

 # Splitting